-In accordance with section 7.5(1) (previously section 93G(1)) of the Act, a planning agreement must be publicly exhibited and available for public inspection for a minimum period of 28 days.
-Where practical, this will occur as part of and at the same time as notification of the Application.
-Where this is not practical notification will occur as soon as possible after the notification of the Application.
+In accordance with section 7.5(1) of the Act, a planning agreement must be publicly exhibited and available for public inspection for a minimum period of 28 days.
+Where possible, this will occur as part of and at the same time as notification of the Application.
+Where this is not possible notification will occur as seen as pessible after Council has endorsed the draft Planning Agreement.